teojincheng/lemonade-tycoon-react-app/README.md

 * Player determines the selling price for each cup of lemonade
 * Game day is started and a queue of customers buy the lemonade.

+It relies on an back end API and database hosted on Heroku

 ### npm packages used: